 The bottom line

 To put it simply, Facebook isn’t going anywhere; instead of ignoring its presence, leverage it to your advantage.
-With the right strategy in place, Facebook could prove to be a vital component of your B2B sales stack.
+With the right strategy in place, Facebook could prove to be a vital component of your B2B social selling process.

 For more information about B2B sales and marketing, contact ZoomInfo today.
 Our business database is the tool you need to drastically improve your sales and marketing efforts.